KlausBrunner/Varnish-Cache/doc/sphinx/reference/varnishncsa.rst

    	         In CLF format, i.e. a '-' rather than a 0 when no bytes are sent.

+	      %D
+	         Entire time taken to serve request, in seconds.

 	      %H
 	         The request protocol.
 Defaults to HTTP/1.0 if not known.